Pyramid Lake (Nevada): History

-Because of water diversion beginning in 1905 by Derby Dam through Truckee Canal to Lahontan reservoir, the lake's existence was threatened, and the Paiute sued the Department of the Interior.
+Because of water diversion beginning in 1905 by Derby Dam through Truckee Canal to the Lahontan Reservoir, the lake's existence was threatened, and the Paiute sued the Department of the Interior.
 By the mid-1970s, the lake had lost 80 ft of depth, and according to Paiute fisheries officials, the lake's life was seriously under threat.
 According to documentary filmmaker John Pilger, the irrigation scheme for which water was diverted was an economic failure.